Shawn5141/UW-CSE451-Operating-System-Lab/lab/lab2design.md

 ### Unanswered Questions
 - When to acquire locks for parent/child process?
 - Not sure when is a good timing clean up child's memoery.
+Should it be in wait function or right before exit function.
+- Read and write offset for pipe, should we put another entry in file info struct for both read offset and write offset?
+- How can a process become a zombie?
+Which function determines.
+- What exact mechanism for circular pipe.
+How to determine empty and full need to be clarified.

 ### Staging of Work
 Start this lab by ensuring the previous methods implemnented in lab 1 can run concurrently.